Murabei-OpenSource-Codes/pumpwood-postgres-error-treatment/README.md

 # pumpwood-postgres-error-treatment
-Package with classes to treatment of postgres (psycopg2 associated errors
+Package with classes to treatment of postgres and SQLAlchemy associated errors.